golangmastery/GopherLabs/StandardLib/find_substring_string.md

+---
+layout: default
+title: Finding the substring in a string
+parent: Golang for Beginners - Standard Library
+nav_order: 12
+---

 ## Finding the substring in a string

 - Finding the substring in a string is one of the most common tasks for developers.
 Most of the mainstream languages implement this in a standard library.
 Go is not an exception.
 This recipe describes the way Go implements this.